vipvivek15/Structured-Labs-Coding-Assessment/README.md

 This dashboard analyzes daily steps, calorie intake, and health metrics using Preswald.

+Please preview the code in hello.py, when I was trying to publish the code, there was an internal server error but my preview was working.
+For this reason, I decided to deploy the app and its contents on this github page.

 ## 📸 Dashboard Snapshots

 ### 1. 📊 Filtered Dataset View